prakash-patel/mono-box/README.md

 1. Install [Puppet][]
 1. Install [VirtualBox][]

+## version

+1. mono (3.12.0)
+1. libgdiplus (3.12)
+1. mod mono (3.12)
+1. xsp (2.10)

 ## How to start

 ### See it in action

-Run below command
+Run below command at root lavel
 $ vagrant up ( It will take around 25 minute, do not watch porn.. lol )

-Once above command run successfully, go to your browser and write 'localhost:8080'.
-You able to see default website.
+Once above command run successfully, go to your browser and write 'http://localhost:8080'.
+You able to see default website that provided by xsp.

 #### Website ( TODO)
 1. Publish c# code locally